kexinliuutsa/GUI--Defense_Strategy/README.md

 The main evaluation follows these constraints:

-- Source heads are trained using clean Human and Raw-agent data only.
+- The Session Distribution and Strict Cross-Action heads are trained using clean Human and Raw-agent sessions only.
-- Human-reference models use Human data only.
+- Human-reference models are fitted and calibrated using Human sessions only.
+- The Fake-Action Artifact Head is calibrated from Human raw actions only.
-- Humanization conditions do not retrain the final detector.
+- Humanization conditions are not used to tune the reported frozen thresholds.
-- Primary thresholds are frozen before attack evaluation.
-- Human rolling false-positive rates use participant-disjoint out-of-fold predictions.
+- Human false-positive evaluation uses participant-disjoint out-of-fold predictions where required by the protocol.
-- AHB task clusters are recovered from the original participant/session task provenance.
-- The primary rolling detector starts after four observed actions.
+- The primary rolling detector begins after four observed actions.
+- Prefixes with fewer than four actions return `insufficient_context` rather than being silently classified.
+- Fake Interval is excluded from the exact author-component comparison because the current offline replay uses a coordinate-materialized proxy.

+Implementation and validation commands are documented in `USAGE.md`.

+Data requirements are documented in `DATA.md`.

-The detailed protocol is documented in:
+Result-specific protocol notes are documented in `results/README.md`.

-`docs/evaluation_protocol.md`

 ---